rieckpil/progmot/content/post/writing-a-book-remotely.md

 ![Stratospheric Excalidraw Image Example](/img/stratospheric-ebook/stratospheric-excalidraw-example.png#center "Stratospheric Excalidraw Image Example")

-These finalization parts took almost two month as we also read the eBook from start to finish several times.
+These finalization parts took almost two months as we also read the eBook from start to finish several times.
 We took over the proofreading and did not hire someone to do this.

 In total, we ended up with 450 pages of high-value content about Spring Boot and AWS.

 The version `1.0` should be both feature complete as well as polished.
-We knew that our eBook journey doesn't stop here but wanted to finally move the completness needle on Leanpub to 100%.
+We knew that our eBook journey didn't stop there, but wanted to finally move the completion needle on Leanpub to 100%.

 As the finalization of the manuscript went closer, we thought about the best possible way to announce and release version 1.0.